 Peel the chestnuts and add them to a large pot of boiling, lightly salted water.
-Boil them for about 20 minutes, then remove the pot from the burner and let the chestnuts steep in the hot water for 5 minutes more.
+Boil for about 20 minutes, then remove the pot from the heat and let the chestnuts steep in the hot water for 5 minutes more.

-Remove the chestnuts one at a time with a slotted spoon, peeling off the thin skin that covers the nuts but being careful not to damage the nuts themselves (they'll be soft).
-Once you have skinned them, transfer them to a wide, stainless-steel skillet.
+Remove the chestnuts one at a time with a slotted spoon, peeling off the thin skin that covers the nuts, while being careful not to damage the nuts themselves (they'll be soft).
+Once you have skinned them, transfer the chestnuts to a wide, stainless-steel skillet.

-Take another pot and dissolve the sugar in the water over low heat.
-Add the vanilla bean, if you are using it, and simmer the syrup, stirring it gently with a wooden spoon, until the syrup thickens somewhat (you want it to remain fairly fluid).
+To make the syrup, dissolve the sugar in the water in a large pot over low heat.
+Add the vanilla bean, if using, and simmer the syrup, stirring it gently with a wooden spoon, until the syrup thickens somewhat (you want it to remain fairly fluid).

-Pour the syrup over the chestnuts and simmer them over a very low heat for 30 minutes, then turn off the heat and let them sit for 10 minutes more.
+Pour the syrup over the chestnuts; return pan to the stove and simmer over very low heat for 30 minutes.
+Turn off the heat and let them sit for 10 minutes more.

-Remove the chestnuts one at a time and arrange them on a serving plate.
+Remove the chestnuts one at a time and arrange on a serving platter.